 A breast biopsy may be completed by your radiologist right after your mammogram detects a potential tumor.
 In some cases you may need to come back within a few days.

-“If a patient comes in for a mammogram or ultrasound, we try to do a breast biopsy on the same day,” said Lee Anne Ryta, mammography team leader for Marshfield Clinic Health System.
+“If a patient comes in for a mammogram or ultrasound, we try to do a breast biopsy on the same day,” said Lee Anne Ryta, R.T., mammography team leader for Marshfield Clinic Health System.

 Since your biopsy can help determine your diagnosis, the procedure and time spent waiting is often very stressful.
 If possible, Ryta recommends you bring family members with you to your biopsy appointment.
 Your biopsy care team will work with you and your family to answer questions you have about the procedure.

 If you need a breast biopsy, your radiologist can choose from many different options.
 The option your radiologist chooses depends on your situation.